rlpy/rlpy/doc/make_domain.rst

        __license__ = "BSD 3-Clause"
        __author__ = "Ray N. Forcement"

-       from Tools import *
+       from rlpy.Tools import plt, mpatches, fromAtoB
-       from Domain import Domain
+       from .Domain import Domain
        import numpy as np

 #.
 Declare the class, create needed members variables (here several objects to
    be used for visualization and a few domain reward parameters), and write a docstring description::

        class ChainMDPTut(Domain):
            """
            Tutorial Domain - nearly identical to ChainMDP.py
            """
            #: Reward for each timestep spent in the goal region
            GOAL_REWARD = 0
            #: Reward for each timestep
            STEP_REWARD = -1
            # Used for graphical normalization
            MAX_RETURN  = 1
            # Used for graphical normalization
            MIN_RETURN  = 0
            # Used for graphical shifting of arrows
            SHIFT       = .3
            #:Used for graphical radius of states
            RADIUS      = .5
            # Stores the graphical pathes for states so that we can later change their colors
            circles     = None
            #: Number of states in the chain
            chainSize   = 0
            # Y values used for drawing circles
            Y           = 1

 #.
 Copy the __init__ declaration from ``Domain.py``, add needed parameters
    (here the number of states in the chain, ``chainSize``), and log them.